redhat-best-practices-for-k8s/certsuite/CATALOG.md

 Property|Description
 ---|---
 Unique ID|networking-icmpv4-connectivity-multus
 Description|Checks that each workload Container is able to communicate via ICMPv4 on the Multus network(s).
-This test case requires the Deployment of the debug daemonset and at least 2 pods connected to each network under test(one source and one destination).
+This test case requires the Deployment of the probe daemonset and at least 2 pods connected to each network under test(one source and one destination).
 If no network with more than 2 pods exists this test will be skipped.
 Suggested Remediation|Ensure that the workload is able to communicate via the Multus network(s).
 In some rare cases, workloads may require routing table changes in order to communicate over the Multus network(s).
 To exclude a particular pod from ICMPv4 connectivity tests, add the redhat-best-practices-for-k8s.com/skip_connectivity_tests label to it.
 The label value is trivial, only its presence.
 Not applicable if MULTUS is not supported.
 Best Practice Reference|https://redhat-best-practices-for-k8s.github.io/guide/#redhat-best-practices-for-k8s-high-level-cnf-expectations
 Exception Process|There is no documented exception process for this.